Beorhtmund/beorhtmund.github.io/README.md

 # Beorhtmund
 The projects on my page are currently made with just HTML and CSS.
-As I learn more my page will get regularly updated. https://beorhtmund.github.io
+As I learn more my page will get updated regularly. https://beorhtmund.github.io

 ## Tribute Page